Profinite detection of 3-manifold decompositions: The JSJ decomposition

 Then $C_{\wh{\pi_1N}}(H)$ contains $\widehat Z$ and centralizes it.
 So $f(C_{\wh{\pi_1N}}(H))=C_{\wh{\pi_1O}}(f(H))$ and $f(N_{\wh{\pi_1N}}(H))=N_{\wh{\pi_1O}}(f(H))$.
 Hence it suffices to show that $C_{\wh{\pi_1O}}(f(H))=N_{\wh{\pi_1O}}(f(H))$.
 We may assume that $H$ is the closure of the fundamental group of a boundary component; then $f(H)$ is the closure of a peripheral infinite-cyclic subgroup $C$ of $\pi_1O$.
 Since Fuchsian groups are conjugacy separable \cite{fine_conjugacy_1990} we deduce that every-finite index subgroup of $\pi_1O$ is conjugacy separable.
 Then $\overline{C_{\pi_1O}(C)}=C_{\wh{\pi_1O}}(f(H))$ by \cite[Corollary 12.3]{minasyan_hereditary_2012}, and $\overline{N_{\pi_1O}(C)}=N_{\wh{\pi_1O}}(f(H))$ by \cite[Lemma 2.3 combined with Theorem 2.14]{chagas_hereditary_2013}.
 But $N_{\pi_1O}(C)=C_{\pi_1O}(C)$, so $C_{\wh{\pi_1O}}(f(H))=N_{\wh{\pi_1O}}(f(H))$ as required. \end{proof}

 Next, we classify the possible fixed subtrees for $\wh{\Z}^2$ subgroups of $\wh{\pi_1M}$.

-\begin{lemma} Consider the action of a subgroup $H\cong \wh{\Z}^2$ of $\wh{\pi_1M}$ on $\wh{T}_M$.
+\begin{lemma} Let $M$ be a closed, orientable, irreducible 3-manifold.
+Consider the action of a subgroup $H\cong \wh{\Z}^2$ of $\wh{\pi_1M}$ on $\wh{T}_M$.
 One of the following holds. \begin{enumerate}[(i)] \item The fixed point set of $H$ is a vertex with Seifert-fibred stabilizer. \item The fixed point set of $H$ consists of exactly one edge. \item The fixed subtree of $H$ consists of exactly two edges; the central vertex has a minor Seifert fibred stabilizer, and the other two vertices are major. \end{enumerate} Furthermore, if the centralizer $C_{\wh{\pi_1M}}(H)$ is properly contained in the normalizer $N_{\wh{\pi_1M}}(H)$, then we are in case (\ref{item: Unique fixed point}) or case (\ref{item: Non-trivial normalizer}). \end{lemma} \begin{proof} By Lemma \ref{lem: Abelian acylindrical fixed point} and Proposition \ref{prop: JSJ properties}, $H$ fixes a non-empty subtree.
-Recall that every edge adjoins a major vertex, and that every minor vertex adjoins exactly two edges.
+Recall that every edge of $\wh{T}_M$ adjoins a major vertex, and that every minor vertex of $\wh{T}_M$ adjoins exactly two edges.
 If $H$ stabilizes an edge $e$ and an adjacent major vertex $v$ then, by Lemmas \ref{lem: Normalizer hyperbolic case} and \ref{lem: Normalizer major SF case}, $e$ is the unique edge incident at $v$ stabilized by $H$.
 It follows that the fixed tree of $H$ is of one of the three claimed forms.

 We now prove that, in case (\ref{item: Unique fixed edge}), $N_{\wh{\pi_1M}}(H)=C_{\wh{\pi_1M}}(H)$.
 Indeed, $N_{\wh{\pi_1M}}(H)$ preserves the fixed subtree of $C_{\wh{\pi_1M}}(H)$, and so if $H$ fixes a unique edge, $N_{\wh{\pi_1M}}(H)$ is contained in an edge stabilizer, hence is abelian, and so $N_{\wh{\pi_1M}}(H)=C_{\wh{\pi_1M}}(H)$. \end{proof}